 Each stretch is to be performed three times daily, 5 repetitions of 20s stretching with 10s rest.

 The most common cause of shoulder pain is a problem with the rotator cuff muscles and tendons of the shoulder.
 You may have heard of these muscles before in conjunction with injuries to baseball players,tennis players, golfers or other athletes.
 The truth is, these injuries affect most of us to one degree or another.

 - The most effective way to treat the rotator cuff is by treating adhesions and trigger points in the muscles and tendons.
 When these muscles and tendons are free of adhesions and trigger points, they will be stronger and function much better in their important job of stabilizing the shoulder joint.
 They also will not be a source of pain.

-- In addition to the hands-on treatment of massage therapy, stretching the joint capsule and comprehensively strengthening the rotator cuff muscles and also the key scapular stabilizers such as the lower and middle trapezius, the rhomboids, and the serratus anterior are effective treatments.
-Strengthening the scapular stabilizers will prevent a secondary impingement, which results from a lack of control of the shoulder blade as it glides along the back of the chest wall.
+- In addition to the hands on treatment of massage therapy, stretching the joint capsule and comprehensively strengthening the rotator cuff muscles and also the key scapular stabilizers such as the lower and middle trapezius, the rhomboids and the serratus anterior are effective treatments.
+Strengthening the scapular stabilizers will prevent a secondary impingement, which results from a lack of the control of the shoulder blade as it glides along the back of the chest wall.